 |Grade 1||As per Grade 2 but with the addition of texture to the painted surface.|

-As the level of finishing is directly related to component cost it is important not to over specify the requirement.
+As the level of plastic finishing grade is directly related to component cost it is important not to over specify the requirement.
 Frequently the optimum is to select different parts to different grades of finish.
 For example, a batch of 50 parts could be split into 2 for assembly and aesthetic review (Grade 1), 5 for general assembly and review (Grade 2 or 3) and 43 for trials (Grade 4 or 5).
 This approach minimises cost and maximises speed of response.